 - Inner material has some stretch allowing a customized knee to knee support

 - Chest clip connects with a strong magnet making it easy to secure

 - Cotton canvas adjustable straps take some time to break in

 - Pockets on the sides of the waist belt may be difficult to access in some carry positions

 The Mountain Buggy Juno is a really nice comfortable carrier.
 I find that I can wear Petit Prince in either a front facing in or back carry for upwards of two hours without any discomfort.
 I’ve definitely worn him for a full three hours without feeling so much as a twinge of pain or pinching anywhere on my body.
 The Juno does a wonderful job of distributing baby’s weight.
 The softness of the Juno carrier is something else.
 Inside and out, it’s just so SOFT.
 The key feature of this carrier has to be the pass through panel.
 There’s something really special about being able to tickle your baby or gently rub their back as they fall asleep on the go.
 After all, isn’t baby wearing about connection?
 The Mountain Buggy Juno has become my “go to” carrier.
 It’s the one I want to be using whenever I can!

 The Mountain Buggy Juno retails for $179.99 US ($229.99 CAD).
-If you’d like to order a Juno for yourself, you can find them HERE.
+If you’d like to order a Juno for yourself, you shop via my affiliate links in Canada on Well.ca or in the USA on Amazon.
 If you’d like to learn more about the Mountain Buggy Juno carrier, you can read all about it on Mountain Buggy’s website.

 How The Monarch Mommy Gets Petit Prince Into A Back Carry: